adrianocalvitto/wpdocker/readme.md

 ## What's Inside

 This project is based on [docker-compose](https://docs.docker.com/compose/).
-By default, the following containers are started: PHP-FPM, MySQL, Elasticsearch, nginx, and Memcached.
+By default, the following containers are started: PHP-FPM, MySQL and nginx.
 The `/app` directory is the html root which is mapped to the nginx container.

-You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.
+You can directly edit PHP and nginx configuration files from within the repo as they are mapped to the correct locations in containers.

-The `/config/elasticsearch/plugins` folder is mapped to the plugins folder in the Elasticsearch container.
-You can drop Elasticsearch plugins in this folder to have them installed within the container.

 ## Requirements